 For the pillars of the temple stand apart,

 And the oak tree and the cypress grow not in each other’s shadow.’

 Intimacy is a dance—just as with music there must be spaces between the notes, so too does there need to be spaces between the individuals within a relationship.

-Every one has a psychological need for space, especially right after a deeply intimate moment—it seems most people just don’t know how to handle the nakedness and vulnerability of being intimate; this is just part of the dance of intimacy.
+Everyone has a psychological need for space, especially right after a deeply intimate moment—it seems most people just don’t know how to handle the nakedness and vulnerability of being intimate; this is just part of the dance of intimacy.

 There are healthy ways to create space, and there are unhealthy ways.

 I was always puzzled by my former fiancé’s behaviour.
 It seemed to me that every time there was something good happening in our relationship he’d get angry about something within about forty-eight hours.
-I remember one time he bought me a computer with all the bells and whistles—this was on a Thursday, before the weekend was over he’d had a blow up that I was ignoring him by not sitting watching TV with him; I was doing homework at the kitchen table for a night class I was taking.
+I remember one time he bought me a computer with all the bells and whistles—this was on a Thursday, before the weekend was over he’d had a blow-up that I was ignoring him by not sitting watching TV with him; I was doing homework at the kitchen table for a night class I was taking.
 I couldn’t believe it.
 And his anger raged for twenty-four hours.
 That was our first disagreement.

 There were three times where I noticed that we’d just spent a wonderful time together and shortly thereafter he’d have an emotional outburst—even two days after we became engaged!
-I and my daughter both brought this to his attention and asked him if he were trying to sabotage the relationship because he didn’t feel worthy of that much goodness.
+I and my daughter both brought this to his attention and asked him if he was trying to sabotage the relationship because he didn’t feel worthy of that much goodness.
 He denied that.

 Now I suspect that this was just his way of getting space in the relationship.

 Just as a building needs supports on the four corners, so too does a relationship; the four corners of a relationship should be Spirit, self, partner, and others.
-Each couple, and the individuals will have to discuss and decide on how much togetherness they desire and need in their relationship.
+Each couple, and the individuals, will have to discuss and decide on how much togetherness they desire and need in their relationship.